California State Library Sections & Organizational Chart

 For the convenience of members and staff of the Legislature and Governor's Office needing research help or assistance with library services, the California Research Bureau staffs an office inside the State Capitol at Room 5210 Monday through Friday, 9 a.m. to 5 p.m.
 The Capitol office can also be reached by telephone, (916) 319-2691, or by email, firstname.lastname@example.org.

-The California State Library's Communications Section handles media inquiries and disseminates news about the library through press releases and on the library's social media sites.
-The office also manages the library's public events and schedules docent-led tours of the historic Library and Courts Building.
+The California State Library's Communications Section responds to media inquiries and disseminates news and information on the library's social media sites and press releases.
+The section also manages the library's public events and schedules docent-led tours of the historic Library and Courts Building.